SandraBotica/Module-18-Challenge/README.md

 ## Description

-### As the new lead analyst for the New York City Bike program I have been tasked with finding 2 unexpected phenomena and I had decided to look at 2 years of data from the CitiBike Trip History Logs starting April 2021 - March 2023, but due to publishing difficulties had to reduce this down to October 2022-March 2023.
+### As the new lead analyst for the New York City Bike program I have been tasked with finding 2 unexpected phenomena and I had decided to look at 2 years of data from the CitiBike Trip History Logs starting April 2021 - March 2023, but due to publishing difficulties had to reduce this down to December 2022-March 2023.

 ### Created by Sandra Botica